 Here at Belfast International Airport we want to turn that daunting experience into a memorable one.

-Like any children, there are those on the autistic spectrum to whom flying poses no problem.
-For some little ones, however, routine and consistency is crucial to their everyday lives and the thought of doing something as out-of-the-ordinary as flying can be very upsetting altogether.
+Like many people, there are those on the autistic spectrum to whom flying poses no problem.
+For some, however, routine and consistency is crucial to their everyday lives and the thought of doing something as out-of-the-ordinary as flying can be very upsetting.

 It is always recommended to book assistance through your airline or tour operator at least 48 hours before departure or arrival at Belfast International Airport.

 When booking assistance through your airline or tour operator, please book DPNA assistance, if there is an option to give further information regarding the assistance you require please type the word Autism.
 This will then enable our special assistance provider to give the appropriate level of help.

 An Autism Awareness Lanyard is available to assist with your journey through the airport and can be collected on the day of travel from the OCS Special Assistance desk in the Check-In Hall on production of your boarding pass.

 The lanyard should be shown to Airport Staff where additional assistance or support may be required at any stage of your airport journey.

 The lanyard informs staff that a member of your family group may need a little more time to process information and may require additional assistance to prepare for check in and security screening.
 Staff are also aware that passengers wearing a lanyard may need to remain with family or friends throughout the process.
 It should be noted that wearing of the Lanyard does not exclude passengers from the Security Screening Process